yashima/adventofcode/README.md

   Manhattan distance function in place.
 Figuring out where empty space was and how to add it to the distance was the only challenge here and realizing that I had to subtract one from the expansion rate or that for part 1 the expansion rate was actually 2 not 1--because 1 row gets replaced by 2 or by 100 but that first one is already there so -1.
+* Day 12 "Hot Springs" starts of not so hot.
+I have no idea what I am doing.